 Small businesses tend to work on minimal resources; still, a penny saved is a penny earned.

 Improper material management can put a strain on your financial resources.
-Excess inventory not only blocks funds but also increases holding cost and added risk of loss via damage.
+Excess inventory not only blocks funds but also increases holding costs and added risk of loss via damage.

 Request longer duration on payment terms with your vendors, which will give you ample time to move funds around.
 Conversely, ask for early payment discounts.
 Even a marginal discount from a vendor can add directly to your bottom line